DOWNSIZEPLAN BLOG

 • Research housing options: condos, rentals, independent living, assisted living

-• Tour 3-5 communities or facilities
+• Tour some communities or facilities

 • Get on wait lists for preferred facilities (BC wait times average 290 days)